-Some agencies offer services like content optimization, keyword research, competitive research, and others offered around optimizing the text on your page.
-Others might offer technical SEO services, which can use more tech-savvy strategies like submitting optimized sitemaps to Google for indexing.
-Others still will focus on link building strategies to help drive traffic your way and build up your domain authority.
+Some agencies offer services like content optimization, keyword research, and competitive research.
+Others offer technical SEO services, which use more tech-savvy strategies like submitting optimized sitemaps to Google for indexing.
+Others still will focus on link building strategies to help drive traffic and build up your domain authority.

 2. How Will You Help Me Get Backlinks?

-Backlinks are often an important part of SEO strategies (as they should be), because they’re one of the fastest and most effective ways to increase your domain authority and thus your ranking potential.
+Backlinks are an important part of SEO strategies.
+In fact, they’re one of the fastest and most effective ways to increase your domain authority and, thus, your ranking potential.

 Not all backlink strategies are created equal, however.
-Avoid agencies who talk about private blogging systems, which are essentially link building scams that Google will quickly root out and can even penalize you for.
+Avoid agencies who talk about private blogging systems, which are essentially link building scams that Google will quickly root out and penalize you for.